aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year and publication resumed early this year with the details of [an algorithm developed](https://www.gov.uk/government/publications/cabinet-office-automated-digital-document-review) for the Cabinet Office.

-This year (2025) there has been [an explosion](https://www.datawrapper.de/_/PLX0Y/) of algorithm details released: reports on 32 different algorithms used in the public sector have been published in the first two months of the year.
+This year (2025) there has been a sharp increase in the number of algorithm details released: reports on 32 different algorithms used in the public sector have been published in the first two months of the year.

 <img src="/images/algo_reports.png" alt="drawing" width="600"/>

-Although, as [noted by the Guardian](https://www.theguardian.com/society/2025/jan/27/dwp-ai-whitemail-benefit-claimants-applicants), the Department of Work and Pensions uses a piece of AI technology to review correspondence that is absent from the transparency platform.
+Although, as [noted by the Guardian](https://www.theguardian.com/society/2025/jan/27/dwp-ai-whitemail-benefit-claimants-applicants), the Department of Work and Pensions uses a piece of AI technology to review correspondence and this tool is absent from the transparency platform.
 There are presumably many others missing too, even if the government's [dropping many proposed AI tools](https://www.theguardian.com/technology/2025/jan/27/ai-prototypes-uk-welfare-system-dropped).